-Most weight shift microlight pilots are unprepared for the speed of the XT aircraft's approach to landing.
-Some weight shift microlight aircraft approach to land at 35-40 mph or less.
-The XT's approach is in the order of 55-60 mph with the Cruze wing.
-As previously stated, it is not necessary to pull the control bar in past the trim position with the Cruze wings.
+Most WSC pilots are unprepared for the speed of the XT 582's approach to landing.
+As previously stated, it is not necessary to pull the control bar in past the trim position unless a considerable amount of turbulence is encountered.
 Fly the final approach at trim speed and flare normally.
-You will notice that the approach is also flatter than most weight shift controlled aircraft allowing for a smoother, less abrupt flare out to land.
+You will notice that the approach is also flatter than most WSC aircraft allowing for a smoother, less abrupt flare out to land.
+Merlin approach speeds may be made at trim speed, where trim speed is 45 kt and greater.

 © AirBorne WindSports Pty.
-Ltd. SECTION 9 Aircraft Operating Instructions Edge XT 582 / Cruze SUPPLEMENTS
+Ltd. SECTION 9 Aircraft Operating Instructions Edge XT 582 SUPPLEMENTS